Budapestby VisitCity Guides

 Thermal Baths

-Budapest's famous thermal baths present varying levels of accessibility:
+Budapest's famous thermal baths have different levels of accessibility:

-• Gellért Thermal Bath offers better-defined accessibility with entry possible at the thermal departments.
-Pool hoists are reported to be available for the 38°C thermal pool and the main swimming pool (27°C).
+• Gellért Thermal Bath has better accessibility with entry at the thermal sections.
+They're supposed to have pool hoists for the 38°C thermal pool and the main swimming pool (27°C).

-• Széchenyi Thermal Bath has wheelchair-accessible entry at the Thermal Section from Kós Károly Walkway and accessible cabins, but pool lifts are frequently reported as out of order.
+• Széchenyi Thermal Bath has wheelchair-accessible entry at the Thermal Section from Kós Károly Walkway and accessible changing rooms, but we've heard the pool lifts are often broken.

-• Alternative options include Paskal Thermal Bath in the Zuglo district and Pesterzsébeti Thermal Bath in the Csepel District, both reportedly equipped with pool lifts.
+• Other options include Paskal Thermal Bath in Zuglo district and Pesterzsébeti Thermal Bath in Csepel District.
+Both supposedly have pool lifts.

 Pool lift equipment at Széchenyi Thermal Bath beside outdoor swimming pool